evermeer/AlamofireJsonToObjects/README.md

 [![Website](https://img.shields.io/badge/website-evict.nl-blue.svg?style=flat)](http://evict.nl)
 [![eMail](https://img.shields.io/badge/email-edwin@evict.nl-blue.svg?style=flat)](mailto:edwin@evict.nl?SUBJECT=About AlamofireJsonToObjects)

-With AlamofireJsonToObjects it's extremely easy to fetch a json feed and parse it into object.
+With AlamofireJsonToObjects it's extremely easy to fetch a json feed and parse it into objects.
 No property mapping is required.
 Reflection is used to put the values in the corresponding properties.

 AlamofireJsonToObjects is based on the folowing libraries:
 - [Alamofire](https://github.com/Alamofire/Alamofire) is an elegant HTTP Networking library in Swift